-Recommendations can be attached to a licence decision, even if all authorisation criteria have technically been met.
-Recommendations can cover a broad range of issues that should be addressed.
+Recommendations can be attached to a licence decision, even though all authorisation criteria have technically been met.
+Recommendations can cover a broad range of issues that need to be addressed.

-Recommendations are not legally binding.
-The reasons for issuing them and the objectives they are intended to achieve should be clearly stated.
+While recommendations are not legally binding, the reasons for issuing them and the objectives they hope to achieve should be clearly stated.